ezrosent/wf_hash_writeup/writeup.md

 The paper describes a resize operation, though the available code for the data-structure does not provide a resizing implementation, nor do the paper's performance measurements include numbers for resizing.
-While only @hopscotch make this explicit, we believe that bot of these hash tables are linearizable.
+While only @hopscotch make this explicit, we believe that both of these hash tables are linearizable.

 ### Read-Copy-Update, Relativistic Programming and Relaxing Consistency